 Position or displacement and its various derivatives define an ordered hierarchy of meaningful concepts.
-There are special names for the derivatives of position (first derivative is called velocity, second derivative is called acceleration, and some other derivatives with proper name), up to the eighth derivative and down to the -9th derivative (ninth integral).
+There are special names for the derivatives of position (first derivative is called velocity, second derivative is called acceleration, and some other derivatives with proper name), up to the tenth (10th) derivative and down to the -11th derivative or eleventh integral.

 We are going to study the derivatives of position and their corresponding names and special meaning in Physmatics.